 Bilateral Investment Treaties and Related Agreements

-The U.S. Bilateral Investment Treaty (BIT) program supports several key economic policy objectives from protection of investment interests overseas to promotion of market-oriented policies and exports.
+The U.S. Bilateral Investment Treaty (BIT) program provides several key economic benefits, from protection of investment interests overseas, to promotion of market-oriented policies and exports.

 The BIT program's basic aims are to:

 - Encourage the adoption of market-oriented domestic policies that treat private investment in an open, transparent, and non-discriminatory way; and

 - Support the development of international law standards consistent with these objectives.